Turkey and Beef Chili with Beer and Beans

 Verdict: Delicious!
 Since I’m still not loving meat with this pregnancy, I went crazy with the toppings and was able to get around the fact that this turkey and beef chili had tons of meat in it.

 Husband’s take: No complaints.
-He likes chili (it’s a man’s meal).
+He likes chili.
 Good thing he liked it too, because it provided our family with two dinners and enough leftovers for four lunches for him.

 Changes I would make: None are necessary, but like I said, I’m always playing around with this recipe.